RyuGuardian/sea-w30-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+Survey Questions:

+1. What parts of the workshop today were awesome for your learning?
+Working through the steps of things on the projector in front, having precourse work to look at beforehand, having TAs and several teachers helping people out.

+2. What parts of today's workshop could be improved for next time?
+Can't think of any personally.
+The class seemed to go smoothly.

+3. On a scale of 1 to 10, how likely are you to recommend this workshop?
+7.5